Birds by Name – B

 The Common Blackbird, Turdus merula, is a species of true thrush, turdus meaning ‘thrush’ and merula meaning ‘blackbird’ in Latin.

 The male is black with a yellow ring around the eyes and a yellow beak, the female is brown, which makes it very easy for a change to tell them apart.

 The Common Blackbird is omnivorous, so eats a wide range of insects, earthworms, seeds and berries.

 The Blackcap, Sylvia atricapilla, is a common and widespread sylviid warbler and breeds throughout temperate Europe, western Asia and northern Africa.
 Blackcaps in northern Europe tend to migrate to southern Europe or North Africa for the winter, those in southern Europe tend to stay put.

 The Blackcap has a greyish body and, as the name suggests, a distinctive black cap.
 Having said that, the female has a brown cap, making the male and female easily distinguishable.
 Its closest living relative is the Garden Warbler.

 Insects are its main diet although it will eat berries if there are not enough bugs around which makes it quite a hardy bird.

 Species: S. atricapilla

-The Black-crowned Tchagra, Tchagra senegala, is a fairly colourful medium-sized bushshrike and is found in the Arabian peninsular and most of Africa, being generally found in scrub, woodland and cultivated areas.
+The Black-crowned Tchagra, Tchagra senegala, is a fairly colourful medium-sized bushshrike and is found in the Arabian peninsular and most of Africa, generally in scrub, woodland and cultivated areas.

 The Black-crowned Tchagra grows to between 19 and 22 centimetres in length.
 It has a black crown and eye stripes, its underparts are pale grey and the upperparts pale brown.
 The folded wings are chestnut and the tail is black with a white tip.
 It has a black bill.